 Settings

-Target Edge Length controls the desired length of mesh edges after remeshing.
-During the operation, the algorithm rebuilds the mesh so that most edges become close to the specified value.
-Smaller values create denser meshes with more triangles, while larger values produce coarser meshes with fewer triangles.
-Adjust this parameter depending on how much geometric detail you want to preserve and how dense the resulting mesh should be.
+During remeshing, the algorithm rebuilds the mesh so that most edges become close to the specified value.
+Smaller values create denser meshes with more triangles and can help preserve finer details, while larger values produce coarser meshes with fewer triangles.
+Adjust this parameter depending on the required level of detail and the desired density of the resulting mesh.

 Preserve Sharpness controls how strongly the algorithm attempts to maintain sharp geometric features during remeshing.
 Higher values help keep edges and angular transitions more pronounced, while lower values allow the surface to become smoother and more uniform.
 An edge flip is allowed if it changes the dihedral angle by no more than 30°.